josegonzalez/cli-skeleton/README.md

 # cli-skeleton

-A simple golang cli skeleton built on top of [mitchellh/cli](https://github.com/mitchellh/cli).
+An opinionated framework for building golang cli tools on top of [mitchellh/cli](https://github.com/mitchellh/cli).

 ## Why